Áine: Oral folklore

 In folklore from County Limerick, Áine is said to have two daughters whom she admonished never to marry.
-The first daughter disobeys her, and on her wedding night Áine finds her son-in-law eating the breast off her daughter. Áine forces her younger daughter to witness the horror and reinforces her warning about disobeying her mother, but the younger daughter soon elopes and runs off with a druid. Áine then shuts herself into her house as a recluse and will only commune with the Sidhe.
+The first daughter disobeys her, and on her wedding night Áine finds her son-in-law eating the breast off her daughter. Áine forces her younger daughter to witness the horror and reinforces her warning about disobeying her mother, but the younger daughter soon elopes with a druid. Áine then shuts herself into her house as a recluse and will commune only with the Sidhe.
 She dies of grief on Saint John's Eve, and the good folk assemble in great masses bearing torches.
-It is said from this time on cliars were carried in the fields on Saint John's eve.
+It is said that from this time on cliars were carried in the fields on Saint John's Eve.

-In other folklore from County Limerick, Áine was said to have lived in a fort in Cnoc Áine long ago.
+In other folklore from County Limerick, Áine is said to have lived in a fort in Cnoc Áine long ago.
 A woman gathered ash sticks from the fort, and Áine told her to put them back exactly as they were; when the woman failed to do so, Áine abducted her, carrying her into the fort. Áine is described as having long, flowing hair.

-In another folktale, Áine was said to live at the bottom of a lake.
-Each year she would emerge at midsummer to sit in her favorite spot called Suidheachán Bean-a'-tighe, where she would comb her long golden hair with a golden comb.
-A young shepherd watched her from afar, and after she fell asleep he stole her comb.
-Every misfortune visited him after that, but before he died, he requested that the comb be thrown back into the lake.
+In another folktale, Áine is said to live at the bottom of a lake.
+Each year she emerges at midsummer to sit in her favorite spot, Suidheachán Bean-a'-tighe, where she combs her long golden hair with a golden comb.
+A young shepherd watches her from afar, and after she falls asleep he steals her comb.
+Every misfortune visits him after that, but before he dies, he requests that the comb be thrown back into the lake.